Ecological education and the arts on our family farm, Virginia, USA

 We have had a very successful winter of building a tiny house (which we already sold) that turned out fabulous.
 We are going to continue building more of them using trees from our forest.
 This is a lengthy process that includes felling, milling, stacking, drying, and sanding boards, and then at some point putting them together to make another house.

-There are three other communes within 15 min drive, with whom we have a work exchange relationship, so there will be opportunities to connect with lots of other people in the area, through work and social gatherings.
+There are three communes within 15 min drive, with whom we have a work exchange relationship, so there will be opportunities to connect with lots of other people in the area, through work and social gatherings.

 Our homestead is nestled amidst beautiful countryside, and is about 10 min. from a town and about 30-45min. to cities (Richmond and Charlottesville).
 The ocean and the mountains are both a day trip away.